RIAEvangelist/ria-app-framework/README.md

 This will create, properly name, structure and configure new empty app modules for development.

+You can force a module to have no html or css by adding either or both of the appropriate parameters to the create command.

+    >create module api no-css no-html

 ## Basic usage :
 #### Setup